-Natalie Barr is the news presenter on one of Australia’s favourite breakfast TV shows, Sunrise.
+Natalie Barr is the Co-host on one of Australia’s favourite breakfast TV shows, Sunrise.
 Nat was born and raised in the small West Australian city of Bunbury.

 Since returning home to Australia, Natalie has worked as both a reporter and presenter at Seven.
-In July 2008, Barr began presenting Seven Early News alongside Mark Beretta at 5.30 am, which leads into Sunrise where she is still the news presenter.
+In July 2008, Barr began presenting Seven Early News alongside Mark Beretta at 5.30am, which leads into Sunrise where she is now the host of Sunrise.
 In January 2009, Barr presented live from Washington DC for Sunrise for the inauguration of Barack Obama as President of the United States.
 She also covered the 2016 US Presidential Election of Donald Trump for Channel Seven live from Washington.
 Barr has also co-hosted Carols in the Domain on many occasions.